rexcontrols/REXexamples/SiemensPLC_examples/01_LOGO_0BA8_monitoring/README.md

 Siemens LOGO!
 0BA8 using the REX control algorithm.

 Run your own project in the LOGO! device.
 Any algorithm can be monitored and visualized.
 The LOGO! acts as a server.
-See the example project logo_rex.lsc.
+See the example project *logo_rex.lsc*.

 There is also a project for the REX Control System, which illustrates the access to Inputs (I, AI), Outputs (Q) and Variable Memory Table (V) from the control